 - There are no API standards for accessing user data from various SaaS applications.

 - SaaS usage can be very dynamic and changes daily.
-The ease of signing up and logging off from SaaS tools is such that, even if you have captured the current state today, it might already be out-of-date tomorrow.
+The ease of signing up and logging off of SaaS tools creates a high application adoption and turnover rate.
+Meaning, the records you've logged today might already be out-of-date tomorrow.

 4. Record Contracts, Licenses, and Renewal Dates

 Looking for your NDA with a vendor?
 Searching your inbox for the contract renewal date?
-With all this data spread around in your ERP, inbox, and internal communication tools, it is very hard to find what you need, when you need it.
+With all this data spread around in your ERP, inbox, and internal communication tools, it's very hard to find what you need, when you need it.

 5. Govern Security and Compliance

 Using SaaS services creates a big challenge around security and compliance.
-How can you be sure if you are still compliant when using dozens of SaaS tools, all handling sensitive data?
+How can you be sure if you are still compliant (and secure) when dozens of your organization's SaaS tools are handling sensitive data?

-These three actions must be taken to keep security and compliance under control:
+Here are three steps to take to keep your organization's security and compliance under control:

 - Deploy a Single Sign On solution (SSO)